WICG/dbsc/README.md

-# Device Bound Secure Credentials explainer
+# Device Bound Session Credentials explainer

-This is the repository for Device Bound Secure Credentials.
+This is the repository for Device Bound Session Credentials.
 You're welcome to [contribute](CONTRIBUTING.md)!

 ## Authors: